 In our previous post, we discussed how the automotive industry faces a period of significant change, and how buying preferences are changing simultaneously.
 Since we also examined the segments of buyers we identified in our market research, we’ll now outline focus areas to improve your brand’s automotive buying experience based on this knowledge.

-A Seamless, Simple, Consistent Experience
+A Seamless, Simple, Consistent Experience with Commerce Cloud

 Simplicity is hugely important in the vehicle buying process as well.
 Automotive brands must remember that everyday buyers do not know as much about the cars they are looking at as the salesperson they’re talking to—or the website they’re using.
 Strive to make the buying-process language in your storefront exceedingly simple and to design the digital experience UX intuitively for all customer types.